usyless/usyless.github.io/README.md

 # Usy's Online SPL Tracer

-All Processing is done on device and no analytics are performed.
+- All Processing is done on device and no analytics are performed.
+- #### Feel free to contribute or suggest changes
+- #### Found a bug?
+Report it to @usy_ on Discord!

 ## General use:
 - Press "Choose Image" and choose an image to trace from